Olomaʻo: Conservation

 The olomaʻo is still classified as Critically Endangered due to the possibility that an extremely small population or individuals may still exist.
-The last definitive sighting occurred on Oahu in the 1850s, on Lanai in 1933, and on Molokaʻi in 1980 in the Kamakou Preserve.
-In the late 19th century, it was considered common to abundant on the Maui, Lanai, and Molokaʻi, but land clearing, including the establishment and subsequent development of Lānaʻi City, and avian malaria brought on by introduced mosquitoes decimated the birds.
-Introduced animals such as feral pigs (which create pools from their wallows for breeding mosquitoes) also aided in its demise.
+The last definitive sighting occurred on Oahu in the 1850s, on Lānaʻi in 1933, and on Molokaʻi in 1980 in the Kamakou Preserve.
+In the late 19th century, it was considered common to abundant on Maui, Lānaʻi, and Molokaʻi, but land clearing, including the establishment and subsequent development of Lānaʻi City, and avian malaria brought on by introduced mosquitoes decimated the birds.
+Introduced animals such as feral pigs (which create pools of water from their wallows that allow mosquitoes to breed) also aided in its demise.

 Taxonomy

-It is closely related to the other species of Hawaiian thrushes, the puaiohi (M. palmeri), ʻōmaʻo (M. obscurus), and the probably extinct kāmaʻo (M. myadestinus).
+It is closely related to the other species of Hawaiian thrushes, the puaiohi (M. palmeri), the ʻōmaʻo (M. obscurus), and the extinct kāmaʻo (M. myadestinus).

-Maui birds may have constituted a separate subspecies or race, but became extinct before any studies could be performed.
+The Maui birds may have been a separate subspecies, but they became extinct before the late 19th century and before any studies could be performed.